jgajera/mws-restaurant-stage-1/README.md

 This project is based on the starter code from Udacity FEND's repo for this project.

 Here is the [rubric for this project](https://review.udacity.com/#!/rubrics/1090/view).

-////////////////////////////////////////////////////////////////////////////

-### What do I do from here?

-3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.

-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.